Zhang Zhan: Trial (28 December 2020)

-Imprisonment, December 2020 - present
+Imprisonment (December 2020 – May 2024)

 Zhang was hospitalized in Shanghai on 31 July 2021, after staging a long-running hunger strike, according to a message from her mother on Chinese social media.
 Her mother also wrote that Zhang was weighing less than 40 kilograms, half her body weight from before her detention.
-On 2 August,2021 after notification from and on request of authorities, her parents and brother went to Shanghai to visit Zhang in prison but were only given permission to speak with her over the phone.
+On 2 August 2021, after notification from and on request of authorities, her parents and brother went to Shanghai to visit Zhang in prison but were only given permission to speak with her over the phone.
 Zhang returned to prison on 11 August 2021.
 Subsequently, her health appeared to deteriorate further according to her mother, who told Radio Free Asia that her daughter, with whom she had spoken in a video call on 28 October, could not walk unassisted and was drooping her head.
 In late 2021, Zhang's family made personal visits to her.
 Her mother said that the condition of her daughter in late November was still the same as before, in spite of her having been admitted again to hospital at the end of October.
 The family said that the hospital had withheld the clinical report from them.

 In February 2022, Zhang's mother revealed that her daughter's health had improved and Zhang had halted her hunger strike.
 Zhang was able to walk on her own and her stomachache has ended due to her food intake.

+In May 2024, Zhang released from prison.
+On 21 May, Wang Jianhong, the founder of the Zhang Zhan Concern Group, posted a video of Zhang confirming that she was released and was sent to her brother's home in Shanghai, and thanked the outside world for their help and concern.

+Re-arrest and charge (August 2024 – present)

+At the end of August 2024, Zhang lost contact while traveling to her hometown and was detained in a detention center in Shanghai.
+Prior to this arrest, Zhang had been posting on social media about harassments of activists in China.

+On November 18, Zhang Zhan was charged with "picking quarrels and provoking trouble" by the Shanghai Pudong Procuratorate.
+Then U.S. Ambassador to China R. Nicholas Burns made a statement on Human Rights Day calling for the release of those "unjustly detained by the PRC", including Zhang.

+In January 2025, Zhang began a hunger-strike in protest of her second arrest.
+In response, detention centre personnel used forced-feeding through a gastric tube.

+On May 14, 2025, the fifth anniversary of her arrest in 2020, 63 press freedom and human rights NGOs made a joint statement condemning the ongoing detention of Zhang.

+In September 2025, she was reportedly sentenced to four more years in prison.